-Here’s the scoop on 16 Adelaide Hills Markets for you to discover and explore.
+Here’s the scoop on a range of Adelaide Hills Markets for you to discover and explore.

 There are an abundance of artisan food and produce markets that are closing the gap between the grower and shopper to offer fresh food direct from the farm gate, at affordable prices.

 The popularity of these Adelaide Hills markets is testament to the quality of growers in our region, and of the growing desire to support local by shopping local.
 And this is no fly-by-the-night trend – it’s now becoming very common to do our regular weekly or fortnightly fresh produce shop at local markets.